Thursday, April 12, 2018 – 9:00am to Friday, April 13, 2018 – 5:00pm

 E. James Harner is Professor Emeritus of Statistics at West Virginia University (WVU).
 He was the Chair of the Department of Statistics for 17 years and the Director of the Cancer Center Bioinformatics Core for 15 years at WVU.
 Currently, he is the Chairman of the Interface Foundation of North America which has partnered with the American Statistical Association to organize the annual Symposium on Data Science and Statistics (SDSS) beginning in May, 2018.
 The areas of his technical and research expertise include: bioinformatics, high-dimensional modeling, high-performance computing, streaming and big data modeling and statistical machine learning.

-US $760 for employees of NISS Affiliates, CANSSI members, and for students.
+US $760 for employees of NISS Affiliates and CANSSI members.

 US $990 for all others.